-On April 1, 2008, Infosys Australia acquired 100% of the equity shares of Mainstream Software Pty Limited (MSPL) for a cash consideration of \$3 million, of which \$1 million is yet to be paid.
-Consequent to this acquisition, intellectual property rights amounting to \$3 million have been recorded and amortized.
+On April 1, 2008, Infosys Australia acquired 100% of the equity shares of Mainstream Software Pty Limited (MSPL) for a cash consideration of \$3 million.
+Consequent to this acquisition, intellectual property rights amounting to \$3 million have been recorded.
+Considering the economic benefits expected to be obtained from the intellectual property rights the same have been fully amortized during the previous year.